-Every plant and animal species requires a specific and optimized DNA/RNA isolation protocol.
+Every Sample, from plant and animal species to soil and water, requires a specific and optimized DNA/RNA isolation protocol.
 The same applies for tissue types and sample storage conditions.
-We not only use the popular DNA or RNA isolation kits but also the more old school protocols like 2%CTAB, TES buffers or hot phenol.
-There is equipment to isolate high quality DNA/RNA in the form of: Precellys24 for cell lysis, different centrifuges (cooled and non-cooled), gel electrophoresis, Nanodrop and Qubit.
+We not only use the popular DNA or RNA isolation kits but also the more “old school” protocols like 2%CTAB, TES buffers or hot phenol, that we can optimize and tweak for the highest quality of DNA/RNA possible.

 Three technicians are dedicated to molecular genetic analyses: Peter Kuperus, Betsie Voetdijk and Lin Dong.
 They assist in conducting molecular-genetic experiments using established protocols together with (and provided by) IBED PhD candidates, Postdoc researchers and staff members.
 Moreover, they regularly assist in a wide range of projects and courses of Bachelor and Master students.

-If you are a permanent IBED staff member and you or your students are planning to undertake a project for which you need help on conducting molecular genetics, please contact:
+Please contact us if you are a permanent IBED staff member and you or your students are planning to undertake a project for which you need help on conducting molecular genetics: IBEDemail@example.com